 The interfacial reactions relating to the SEI layer are a vital factor in battery function, particularly the reactivity of the electrode material and the oxidation/reduction reactions that occur on the surface particles of the respective anode and cathode.
 Therefore, the SEI layer has important implications for the performance of lithium-ion batteries in terms of cycle life limitations, the capacity for reversibility and safety.

-Atomic layer deposition (ALD) coating has been demonstrated to improve lithium-ion batteries by stabilizing or preventing the SEI layer.
+Atomic layer deposition (ALD) coatings, particularly Particle Atomic Layer Deposition (PALD) techniques have been demonstrated to improve lithium-ion batteries by stabilizing or preventing the SEI layer.
 Forge Nano has developed ALD coating techniques that reduce the SEI layer in lithium-ion batteries leading to a greater cycle life.

 The formation of the passivating SEI layer is a fundamental factor in the design and functioning of high-performance batteries.
 The role of the SEI layer involves the prevention of further electrolyte decomposition to maintain cycling ability.
 This requires that the SEI layer is well adhered to the electrode material, has good electronic insulation properties and the ability to conduct lithium ions.